OliverMartikainen/pub_QueueMonitor/README.md

 **TestDatabase** and **Frontend** both have their own README.md in their own respective repositories.

+### Further Development Thoughts

 Could move data transformation happening in backend's `/formats/databaseToLocal.js` to frontend.
 Could add tests for backend.
 Could add data validation for information sent by database to avoid any problems with corrupted data sent by database.
 Could improve logging.
 Could separate database calls/cache information recieved to allow scaling without excess requests to database.
+Could improve frontend filter selection and allow choosing what parts of dashboard is shown

 # Author